canovasjm/covid-19/README.md

 * `app.R`: is the shiny app file to explore the data interactively.
 You can see the shiny app [here](https://canovasjm.shinyapps.io/covid-19-argentina/)
 * `read_data.R`: is a script to download, process and save the data to the folder `/data`

+# UPDATE 2020-08-01
+The original _"COVID-19 Google mobility report"_ provided one value per day of _percent change from baseline_ for each of the series.
+On Tuesday 2020-07-28 I detected that Google was provinding several values instead.

+I had a backup file with the old methodology including data up to 2020-07-21.
+For the days after 2020-07-21, I modified the script that process the data in order to compute the median _percent change from baseline_ for each day.

+Also, now the shiny app reads the processed data from GitHub.